-.1in \underbar{\bf Our results:} \ \ First, we show that our model yields urbanization of poverty when $\gamma$ is sufficiently large, with all but an arbitrarily small fraction of urban sites being occupied by poor agents.
-When the urban sites are centralized (i.e., occupying a dense hexagon in the lattice), the urban sites will be densely occupied with poor agents for any value of $\lambda$ as long as $\gamma$ is large enough.
-Moreover, we will see a similar urbanization of poverty even for arbitrarily distributed urban sites as long as the wealth bias $\gamma$ exceeds the racial bias $\lambda$ sufficiently.
-In the centralized case $\lambda$ does not play a role, while in the distributed case we need the incentive for the poor to be on urban sites to outweigh their racial biases.
-Conversely, we show that for any $\lambda>1$, if $\gamma>1$ is small enough, then it is exponentially unlikely that poor agents will be concentrated on urban sites for any constant fraction of poor agents in the city.
+First, we show that our model yields {\it urbanization of poverty} when the wealth bias $\gamma$ is sufficiently large, with all but an arbitrarily small fraction of urban sites being occupied by poor agents.
+Conversely, we show that for any racial bias $\lambda>1$, if the wealth bias $\gamma>1$ is small enough, then it is exponentially unlikely that poor agents will be disproportionately concentrated on urban sites.

-Moreover, when the urban sites are centralized and both $\lambda$ and $\gamma$ are large enough, urbanization of poverty and racial segregation will occur simultaneously.
-However, even when $\lambda$ is small, as long as $\gamma$ is large, under severe income inequality where most of the poor are from one race, we will have racial segregation on urban sites and racial integration on the non-urban sites.
-This suggests that the urbanization of poverty can enhance segregation when the infrastructure is centralized, such as with a dense city center with civic services and perhaps subsidized housing, providing a primary location that incentivizes occupation by the poor.
+Moreover, when the urban sites are centralized and both racial bias $\lambda$ and wealth bias $\gamma$ are large enough, {\it urbanization of poverty} and {\it racial segregation} will occur simultaneously.
+However, when there is significant inequality in the distribution of wealth and many more poor people come from one race, then even when the racial bias $\lambda$ is small, as long as the wealth bias $\gamma$ is large, we will have {\it racial segregation on urban sites} and {\it racial integration on the non-urban sites}.
+This suggests that the urbanization of poverty can enhance racial segregation when the infrastructure is centralized, such as with a dense city center with civic services and perhaps subsidized housing, providing a primary location that incentivizes occupation by poor people.

-However, we find a dramatically different outcome when the urban sites are distributed throughout the city, such as with public transportation evenly partitions the entire city.
-First, we prove under income inequality, where one race has a higher proportion of poor people, no matter how large $\lambda$ is, as long as $\gamma$ exceeds $\lambda$ suffiently, both the urban and nonurban sites will be integrated.
-That is, the probability of large clusters that are predominantly one race forming is exponentially small.
-This suggests that distributing urban infrastructure equitably throughout the city will have a better effect for mitigating segregation when the incentives are large enough compared to the inherent racial biases.
+We show there will be a dramatically different outcome when the urban sites are well-distributed throughout the city, such as with public transportation stops that service the entire city.
+First, we prove under income inequality, where one race has a higher proportion of poor people, no matter how large racial bias $\lambda$ is, as long as the wealth bias $\gamma$ exceeds racial bias $\lambda$ sufficiently, both the urban and non-urban sites will be integrated with high probability.
+That is, the probability of large spatial clusters with predominantly one race forming anywhere is exponentially small.
+This suggests that distributing urban infrastructure equitably throughout the city will have a better effect on mitigating segregation when the incentives are large enough compared to the inherent racial biases.